 Orthopaedic surgery also covers treatment of injuries such as following a fall or other accident, including fractures, dislocations and soft tissue injuries through to highly complex surgery.

-Benefits of Children's orthopaediac surgery at Bupa Cromwell Hospital
+Benefits of Children's orthopaedic surgery at Bupa Cromwell Hospital

 We provide an extensive orthopaedic service.
 Our specialist multi-disciplinary orthopaedic team incorporates highly experienced consultants and advanced diagnostic equipment such as MRI and CT scans, done by expert technicians.

-We have consultants who practise across a range of paediatric orthopaedic and trauma surgery who specialise in the treatment of children.
+We have consultants who practice across a range of paediatric orthopaedic and trauma surgery who specialise in the treatment of children.

 Conditions we treat include: